 In this guide, we have explored two different methods to install Visual Studio Code on Debian 12: as a native DEB package and using Flatpak.
 Each approach offers its own set of advantages, catering to users’ diverse needs and preferences.

-For users seeking a straightforward and traditional installation process, the native DEB package method is the way to go.
+For users seeking a straightforward and traditional installation process, the native DEB package method is the preferred approach.
 Leveraging Debian’s package manager, users can effortlessly install VS Code and benefit from system-wide integration, regular updates, and a seamless user experience.

 On the other hand, the Flatpak approach appeals to those who prioritize application sandboxing and independent version management.